Helpful Registration Links

 Third: Follow All Departmental Policies

 Approval List Policy.
 Approval Lists are open the first day of the semester before you plan to take the class.
 Please be aware that you will not be allowed to enroll in either 600 or 601 if you do not have a current initial teaching certificate.
 You must meet all requirements of your program before enrollment in either of these courses is allowed.
+Also, please keep in mind that some of our practicum courses will follow the local school district holidays, rather than the University calendar.
 Please contact Reisha Rieder to be placed on an approval list(s):

 Online Waitlist Policy.
 All online classes are controlled by CPNs and the waitlist policy.
 All students should contact Trudy Walp.
 Please be aware that online courses are typically available for students matriculated in the online degree programs only.
 Occasionally, some online courses are available to on campus students as well.
 When this occurs, the details are included on the department's schedule of classes located in the Schedules link.
 Students in the Special Ed/Literacy programs should contact the Special Education Office for CPNs.